oldgregg89/Animal-Shelter-API/Readme.md

 * in command line use the command 'git clone (GitHub url)'
 * open the program in a code editor
 * you will need [.NET] (https://dotnet.microsoft.com/download/dotnet-core/2.2) installed to run this program
-* then install dotnet script REPL by typing `dotnet tool installl -g dotnet-script` in the command line
+* then install dotnet script REPL by typing `dotnet tool install -g dotnet-script` in the command line
 * type dotnet build in the command line to compile the code
 * create a `.gitignore` file and store the bin and obj folders in .gitignore
 * type `dotnet watch run` in the command line to run the program